 - Local agencies may offer scholarships for local residents.
 Some of these options may work better in smaller cities.
 Sometimes obvious choices get overlooked.
 Try contacting a former employer, local organization or a local philanthropist to see if they would sponsor your education.

-- Search the Internet, using keywords of discipline, family origin, nationality, gender, race or area of expertise.
+- Search the Internet for potential grants, using keywords of discipline, family origin, nationality, gender, race or area of expertise.

 - Before going through the application process, be sure to check deadlines and requirements thoroughly to avoid wasted effort.
 If your information is old, contact the sponsor to see if the scholarship is still being offered.

 Be careful of any scholarship search offers that ask for money as part of the process.
-Some websites are good for gathering scholarship ideas into one website, but may ask many questions that can be used in marketing for other companies.
+Some websites are good for gathering scholarship ideas, but may ask many questions that can be used in marketing for other companies.
 Thorough searching on the web can produce many of the same results, but may take more time.
 Use your own judgment.

-Traveling fellowships, prizes and other similar awards (NOT designed to help with the cost of attendance) can be found at: www.gsd.harvard.edu/cgi-bin/prizes/index.cgi?filter=external&tabular=1.
+Traveling fellowships, prizes and other similar awards (NOT designed to help with the cost of attendance) can be found online here.

 Applicants who are applying for admission and wish to be considered for Financial Assistance should review the GSD webpage for specific instructions and dates.
 Aid applications are usually due in early February.
 Instructions and/or policies may change from year to year.

-Continuing students need to apply each year to be reconsidered for financial assistance.
-Applications and instructions will be distributed to students during the spring semester.
+Students need to apply each year to be reconsidered for financial assistance.
+Re-application instructions for continuing students will be distributed to students during the spring semester.
 The financial aid application deadline for continuing students is in April.
 Continuing student applications will be sent to students via email in the spring.
 Continuing student award letters are mailed on a rolling basis during the spring and summer to local addresses.